 How to Grow Hollyhock

 Hollyhock is very hardy and requires little maintenance.
 It prefers well-draining, rich soil and full sun.
 Seeds can be sown one week before the last frost.
-If transplanting seedlings, wait until a couple weeks after the last frost.
+If transplanting seedlings, wait until a couple of weeks after the last frost.
 Sow seeds 1/4″ deep and space 18″-24″ apart.
 Water plants thoroughly in hot weather.